 Accommodation at Triund

-Tents are available at Triund at the price of Rs 300-500 per person, availability on the spot may be an issue at times.
-You can also carry and pitch your own tent at Triund.
-There is also a Forest Rest House at the top where you can stay but booking it is not that trivial.
+Tents are available at Triund at the price of Rs 300-500 per person; availability on the spot may be an issue at times.
+You can also carry and pitch your tent at Triund.
+There is also a Forest Rest House at the top where you can stay, but booking it is not that trivial.

 Food options at Triund

-There aren’t much food options available at Triund.
+There aren’t many food options available at Triund.
 There are few dhabhas/tea shacks where you can eat some food.
 The food is a little costlier at the Triund top, so the best way to save money it to carry food, some fruits as well as a water bottle with you.

 You should always carry your own water bottle and refill it as many times as you need water.
 It will not only keep you hydrated always, but you will also help in saving the Himalayas from plastic garbage.
 Remember, every tiny step counts and your step in this direction can help save the Himalayas too !! 🙂 🙂

-Mcleod Ganj is the last point where the ATM’s are available.
+Mcleodganj is the last point where the ATM’s are available.
 So, it’s better that you carry enough cash.

 Mobile Connection / Signal at Triund

-About Trek to Triund
+About the trek to Triund

 The hike or trek or trail to Triund is easy-moderate and well marked up mostly.
 The trail takes you through the beautiful forest.
 Apart from few patches here and there, the trek is fine.
-There are various small shops and tea shacks on the way to the Triund where you can have Maggi and tea.
+There are various small shops and tea shacks on the way to the Triund, where you can have Maggi and tea.

-Some other Tips or Suggestions for Triund Trek
+Some other tips or suggestions for Triund Trek

 Some suggestions or tips that I can share based on my experience of the Triund trek are listed below:

 - This trek can be done without the help of a guide or a porter.
 The trail is mostly well marked and crowded.
 However, do not stray away from it.
-There may be some problems while trekking when there is snow though.
+There may be some problems while trekking when there is snow, though.

-If yes, please feel free to post them either in the comments section of this article below or in the “Ask a Travel Question” section of the website.
+If yes, please feel free to post them either in the comments section of this article below.
 You can also take guidance from other travel experts in DoW Community and discuss your upcoming travel plans for Triund or rest of the Himachal Pradesh 🙂

 In the end, if you like the article, please feel free to share it with any of your family or friends who are planning to make a trip to Triund.
-In the next article of the series, I am going to talk about some other lovely trek in the Himachal Pradesh.
+In the next article of the series, I am going to talk about some other lovely trek in Himachal Pradesh.